skytap/well-architected-framework/operations/connectivity/ExpressRoute/skytap2azureexpressroute.md

 If you know what subnet(s) that will be accessed in native Azure, you can add them now or later.
-The subnet 10.1.77.0/24 is what will be defined as the VNET in Azure that the Skytap environment will talk to.
+The subnet 10.1.77.0/24 is what will be defined as the VNET in Azure that the {{site.Brand}} environment will talk to.

 7. Add the remote subnet on the right side of the page.